STMicroelectronics/stm32h5-classic-coremw-apps/README.md

 * ST's proprietary stacks: ST USB Device and ST USB Host
 * Third parties' stacks: FreeRTOS, FatFS, and LwIP

+#### *Note*

+ * *FreeRTOS* Middleware and examples are delivered on STM32H5 in the form of X-CUBE-FREERTOS that is available from [st.com](https://www.st.com/en/embedded-software/x-cube-freertos.html), from [GitHub](https://github.com/STMicroelectronics/x-cube-freertos) and from STM32CubeMX.

 This package is **exclusively** published on GitHub (and is neither available in STM32CubeMX nor STM32CubeIDE available on www.st.com).
 It contains the integration of the Classic CoreMW stacks with *STM32H5* devices, allowing users to get quick access to pre-built projects integrating them.